nerdburn/easypost-titanium/README.md

 # EasyPost Titanium Client

 A full featured but simple to use EasyPost Client for Appcelerator Titanium.
-For more detailed documentation about EasyPost's API, check out - https://www.geteasypost.com/docs/curl.

 ## Features
 * Verify addresses